Daniel H. Weiss

 Under Weiss’s leadership, the Met navigated one of the most complex and transformative periods in its history, reaffirming the power of cultural institutions to adapt, inspire, and lead through change.
 Together, Weiss and Weintraub will explore both the enduring relevance of museums and the unique opportunities facing the Allentown Art Museum within evolving civic and regional landscapes.

-is the Homewood Professor of the Humanities at Johns Hopkins University and President Emeritus of the Metropolitan Museum of Art.
+Daniel H. Weiss is the Director and CEO of the Philadelphia Art Museum, Homewood Professor of the Humanities at Johns Hopkins University, and President Emeritus of the Metropolitan Museum of Art.
 He was previously President of Haverford College and Lafayette College.
 Weiss holds an MBA from Yale and a Ph.D. from Johns Hopkins University, where he served as Dean of the Krieger School of Arts and Sciences.